 This doesn’t seem like something God would do, because he seems very concerned with establishing truth and banishing falsehoods.
 For example, Jesus didn’t tolerate theological error when he corrected the Sadducees misunderstanding of scripture concerning the resurrection (Matthew 22:23-46), and God corrected the Israelites’ belief in henotheism (belief in the existence of multiple gods, even if only one is worshipped) in the Old Testament (Isaiah 44:8, Isaiah 43:10, Isaiah 45:5).
 If God would correct their theologically false beliefs, why wouldn’t he correct their scientifically false beliefs as well?

-	Now, I agree that The Bible is not a science book, and that going into too much detail about how the creation unfolded would have confuse the ancients, and I also agree that “the who and why” of creation was of primary importance to God, but surely there was a way to avoid saying things about the natural world that weren’t true, wasn’t there?
+Now, I agree that The Bible is not a science book, and that going into too much detail about how the creation unfolded would have confused the ancients, and I also agree that “the who and why” of creation was of primary importance to God, but surely there was a way to avoid saying things about the natural world that weren’t true, wasn’t there?
 Why couldn’t The Holy Spirit inspire Moses to simply say that “God created the sky”, and leave the substance (or lack thereof) that the sky is made of an open question?

 Response from Christy Hemphill, BioLogos author and Forum moderator:

 The subject of how God inspired Scripture, the degree to which the Scriptures are human products, and the issue of divine accommodation are all subjects that someone could write long treatises on, so the following is by no means an exhaustive response to the questions you bring up.